utsuboco/r3f-perf/README.md

   name: '' // name to show
   info: '' // additional information about the data (fps/ms for instance) }
-chart?: {
+matrixUpdate?: false // count the number of time matrixWorldUpdate is called per frame chart?: {
   hz: 60, // graphs refresh frequency parameter
   length: 120, // number of values shown on the monitor